PrestaShop/ps_crossselling/README.md

 ## About

-Adds a "Customers who bought this product also bought..." section to every product page.
+Offer your customers the possibility to buy matching items when on a product page.

 ## Multistore compatibility